Atlantic Media is dedicated to equipping opinion leaders with breakthrough ideas and original insights.

 In part, the men (later joined by Harriet Beecher Stowe) sought a national publication for their writings against slavery.
 More generally, and in the words of The Atlantic’s modern-era editor, Cullen Murphy, the magazine was “an attempt to define and create a distinctly American voice: to project an American stance, to promote something that might be called the American Idea.”

 The Atlantic founders are in the pantheon of great American minds of the 19th century.
 And, drafting a founding “Declaration,” they were about high purpose: “In politics, The Atlantic Monthly will be the organ of no party or clique, but will honestly endeavor to be the exponent of what its conductors believe to be the American Idea… It will not rank itself with any sect of anties: but with that body of men which is in favor of Freedom, National Progress, and Honor…”

 …and, in the Fray

 How much do I concede in admitting that, at least, my work at Atlantic Media feels some many rungs down life’s ladder – less pantheon, more fray.
 At its founding, The Atlantic Monthly weighed in on the great issues of the era at the stately pace of 11 articles per month.
-Across our several titles – more digital than print – (The Atlantic, The Atlantic Wire, The Atlantic Cities, National Journal, Government Executive, Quartz) Atlantic Media now publishes 220 articles and posts every day.
+Across our several titles – more digital than print – (The Atlantic, CityLab, National Journal, Government Executive, Quartz, Defense One) Atlantic Media now publishes 220 articles and posts every day.
 At a rate of 80,000 pieces per year, some are about freedom, national purpose and honor.
 Some, less so.
 Writing high, writing low, writing for the moment and, on occasion, for all time, Atlantic Media feels very much in the bustle of life of its 22 million global readers.